tsanydzul/technicalTest_stockbit/README.md

-# technicalTest_stockbit
+# Technical Test Stockbit

+Question no. 1, 3 and 4. included inside this project.

+For question no.2 , thing things you need to do before running the app:
-need to run kafka on your local machine
+1. run kafka on your local machine.
+2. run zookeeper on your local machine.
+3. create topic (default topic name tester6)

+Thank you,